To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Pros & Cons Of A Keto Diet For Dogs

-Given the lack of research, many veterinarians don’t recommend a keto diet.
-Many physicians believe the keto diet is unsafe for humans long-term because of its high fat content.
+Given the lack of research, many veterinarians do not recommend a keto diet.
+Many physicians believe the keto diet is unsafe for humans long-term because of its high-fat content.
 Side effects of very low carbs include constipation, lethargy, headaches, and more.
-In dogs, the major concerns are pancreatitis, nutritional deficiencies, lethargy, diarrhea, and constipation.
+In dogs, the primary concerns are pancreatitis, nutritional deficiencies, lethargy, diarrhea, and constipation.
+Still, keto for dogs has its proponents, particularly for pups with certain conditions, most notably epilepsy, cancer, and diabetes.
+However, many keto-for-dog fans base their support mainly on anecdotal evidence rather than scientific research.

-- Mixing: Combine the selected ingredients in appropriate proportions to meet keto dietary requirements.
+- Mixing.
+Combine the selected ingredients in appropriate proportions to meet keto dietary requirements.

-- Grinding: Grind the mixture to ensure uniformity and easy processing.
+- Grinding.
+Grind the mixture to ensure uniformity and easy processing.

-- Cooling: After extrusion, the keto dog food is cooled to room temperature to ensure it’s safe and stable for storage.
+- Cooling.
+After extrusion, the keto dog food is cooled to room temperature to ensure it’s safe and stable for storage.

-- Packaging: The final product is packaged in airtight, moisture-proof bags to maintain freshness and prevent spoilage.
+- Packaging.
+The final product is packaged in airtight, moisture-proof bags to maintain freshness and prevent spoilage.

-Best Keto Dog Food
+3 Best Keto Dog Foods

-Winner: Ketogenic Pet Foods
+Winner: Ketogenic Pet Foods Review

 View on Amazon | View on Chewy

-We’ve chosen Ketogenic Pet Foods Keto Kibble as our top pick for high-protein, low-carb dog food because of their nutrient-rich blends and competitive price for keto dog food.
+I’ve chosen Ketogenic Pet Foods Keto Kibble as my top pick for high-protein, low-carb dog food because of their nutrient-rich blends and competitive price for keto dog food.
 Their all-natural kibble contains a wealth of vitamins and minerals, as well as fish oil for skin and coat health and probiotics for gut health.
 Both formulas meet all Association of American Feed Control Officials (AAFCO) guidelines for nutritional content and are made in the USA.

 Pros | Cons |